Loading...

 Illustration ofa scheme that shows situation followed by impact, followed by pause, followed by solution.
 Is also shows situation follows by impact followed by gratitude

-When giving constructive feedback, ensure you’re describing the situation, the impact, and guiding them towards finding a solution.
+When giving constructive feedback, ensure you’re describing the situation, the impact, and guiding them toward finding a solution.
 You must also encourage the other person to engage and share their perspective.

 When sharing positive feedback, always clarify the situation, the impact, and your gratitude.

 • Impact: “That can make whoever is speaking feel like they’re not being listened to.
-It can also be a distraction for the other participants.”
+I worry key information and decisions might get missed.”

 • Situation [your perspective]: “You’ve worked so hard on transferring our sales data to the new CRM.
-I know it was a tedious process, and maybe it feels like you’ve been in the background while your colleagues have been working as usual.”
+I know it was a difficult, sometimes tedious process, and maybe it feels like all your effort has been in the background while your colleagues have been working on other tasks as usual and getting positive work feedback”

 • Gratitude: “It hasn’t gone unnoticed, and I’m really grateful.
 If you have any ideas for the next project you’d like to work on, just let me know!”